QuantEcon/lecture-python-intro/lectures/business_cycle.md

 +++ {"user_expressions": []}

-We can learn more about the data by checking the series metadata.
+We can the metadata to learn more about the series.

 ```{code-cell} ipython3
 :tags: [hide-output]